CoalaWeb/coalaweb-docs/docs/joomla/extensions/social/system-parts.md

 owners to attract and gain likes.
 The like box enables people using your website to see how many people like the Page, read recent posts from the Page and like the Page with one click, without needing to visit the Page.

+### Tabs  \[Pro Version\]

+The Tabs module displays a series of tabs on either side of the page that slide in and out when hovered over.
+It gives you the option to display share, follow us or both types including the ability to create custom follow us tabs.
+It's packed full of other configuration options including the ability to reorder the tabs and choose their colors which help make it as flexible as possible.

 ### Google Plus \[Pro Version\]